NeuroTechX/ntx_slack_archive/devices.md

  >mhough oh good point! yeah, looking at transdermal long-term use as i think that'd be really interesting data. shaving a site for recordings is definitely an option, i'm wondering if it's possible without though :thinking_face:

+7/19/2017 6:41 AM

+ **mhough** :

+ >andrewjsauer it's certainly possible.
+If the coats pretty amenable, youve got a custom "cap" which is easy and some spiky electrodes.
+It's a common design choice for handling hair.
+Dry or wet.
+You would need a cone to protect them or a lot of pretraining to get them used to the equipment.